 Appropriate Use of Information Technology Resources

-Date of Current Revision: April 2012
+Date of Current Revision: April 2016

-Responsible Officer: Assistant Vice President Information Technology
+Primary Responsible Officer: Assistant Vice President Information Technology

 The Board of Visitors has been authorized by the Commonwealth of Virginia to govern James Madison University.
 See Code of Virginia section 23-164.6; 23-9.2:3.
 The Board has delegated the authority to manage the university to the president.

 Consistent with the University’s Memorandum of Understanding granting Level II delegation from the Commonwealth under the Virginia Restructured Higher Education Financial and Administrative Operations Act of 2005 and in keeping with the other university technology policies, JMU exercises independent authority for issuing policy and establishing requirements related to technology management for the institution.